Donating objects

 Fibre glass pratima (idol) of the Hindu goddess Durga slaying Mahisha, made by Mintu Paul.
 Donated by the Indian Cultural Society.
 MAA 2017.27.

-From its foundation onwards, MAA has been the recipient of artefacts and collections generously donated by fieldworkers, collectors, members of the public and by a range of societies and institutions.
-In recent years, MAA has also been presented with important objects by Indigenous artists and communities.
+Since its foundation, MAA has received artefacts and collections generously donated by archaeologists, fieldworkers, collectors, members of the public, and by a range of societies and institutions.
+In recent years, MAA has also been presented with important artworks by Indigenous artists and communities.

 Imogen Gunn (Archaeology)